hsmalley/velvet-chains-ttrpg/obsidian-templates/artifact.md

 | **Effect**      | {{game or narrative effect}}                    |
 | **Hope / Fear** | {{How it grants Hope dice or threatens Danger}} |

-Note: Keep one line per mechanical field for easy parsing.
+Note: Keep one line per mechanical field for clarity.
+Adjust or expand fields as needed.

 ---

-## 🎭 Hope / Fear Interaction
+## 🎭🔥 Hope / Fear Interaction

-Explain how this artifact manipulates the Hope/Fear economy.
+- How it grants Hope, Fear, or Strings.
+- When it escalates Danger.

-- Does it shower the crew with Hope dice or Advantage when hearts align?
+- If it interacts with Consent or transforms Strings.
-- When do Danger dice or scars escalate because of its darker pulse?
-- Can it absorb Consent Tokens or translate Strings into power?
-Write this section as both rule and story beat.

 ---

-## 🔮 𝘓𝘰𝘳𝘦 & 𝘏𝘰𝘰𝘬𝘴
+## 🔮🔥 𝘓𝘰𝘳𝘦 & 𝘏𝘰𝘰𝘬𝘴

-Bullet two or three short legends or mysteries tied to the artifact.
+List two or three legends, rumors, or narrative seeds tied to the artifact.

 1. {{Hook 1 — myth or rumor}}
 2. {{Hook 2 — lost owner or echo}}